python4astronomers/python4astronomers/source/intro/who-python.rst

 (In response to the question "Why spend time migrating to Python?" at a Users Committee meeting)

-That was several years ago and in the interim the momentum toward Python in astronomy has only grown.
+That was in 2007 and in the interim Python has become firmly established as the primary scripting language in astronomy.
 The ease of interfacing C / C++ / FORTRAN means many organizations are using Python user front-ends with a combination of compiled code + Python on the back-end.